Running safety: 11 practical precautions for trail runners

 1. Make a plan

 When you’re running in the wild, it can be really fun to go a little wayward and explore new terrain.
 Some of your favorite running trails might be found this way.
-However, you definitely increase your chances of getting lost so it’s a good idea to plan ahead, check out topographical maps of the area you intend to explore and use a GPS tracking device or a navigational app like Komoot on your phone.
+However, you definitely increase your chances of getting lost so it’s a good idea to plan ahead, check out topographical maps of the area you intend to explore and use your best GPS watch or one of the best navigation apps like Komoot on your phone.
 Not only do these show you your progress, they provide a map so you can find your way back to the car if you go off piste.

 2. Communicate your plans